 Mr. Merenda and his team have also found that digital plates enable more precise and repeatable imaging than is possible with analog plates.
 Although this not a big concern for shops needing plates for one-time use, such consistency can be a significant advantage for jobs that go to converters all over the nation.
 For example, a converter may need to replace a damaged cyan plate.
 Using a digital plate maker the single needed plate can be reproduced, shipped, and will work perfectly on a press two time zones away with no loss of image quality or registration.
 Perhaps more important, this consistency ensures that if a job is rerun a year later, with new plates, it will look just as it did the first time it was produced.
 Such consistency can be especially important for some brand owners, so having a digital option can be a valuable competitive advantage.

-On many jobs with digital plates this savings can help Graphics2Press turn more jobs around in a given shift, decreasing turnaround time for customers and allowing more jobs to be completed and shipped each week.
+On many jobs with digital plates, these savings can help Graphics2Press turn more jobs around in a given shift, decreasing turnaround time for customers and allowing more jobs to be completed and shipped each week.
 Combine this throughput with faster, easier loading and consistent, repeatable imaging, and the 80-inch ThermoflexX digital plate maker is earning its place on the shop floor.

 “The digital system does require learning some new skills,” admits Mr. Merenda, “but the advantages are proving their value to our business.“